-Leonard Cortana is a P.hD Candidate at the Cinema Studies Department at NYU Tisch School of the Arts where he gained a Certificate in Culture and Media from the NYU Anthropology Department.
+Leonard Cortana is a P.hD Candidate at the Cinema Studies Department at NYU Tisch School of the Arts and a Research Fellow at the NYU Africa House.

 His research focuses on the transnational circulation of narratives about racial justice and activist movements between Brazil, South Africa, France and the US with a special emphasis on the memorialization of political assassinations, the spread of the legacy of assassinated anti-racist activists and the online protection of frontline activists.
 He also investigates the expansion of digital film festivals, the development of AI-based deepfake technology, the distribution of visual media advocating for a safe general artificial intelligence.
 He has written several articles for the Francophone Journal Jeune Afrique.

 Prior to NYU, he conducted several artistic and educational projects with non-profits and UN agencies that engage with youths in Chile, Dominican Republic, Brazil, Australia, France and Bulgaria.
 He became a Trainer for European Commission Youth Program projects and designed methodologies in theatre and storytelling for social inclusion for youth workers.
 In 2012, Cortana founded the collective Inform’ART France, which brought together youth workers and artists.
 Among their projects, the collective drew upon the Human Library methodology to create a network of practitioners all over France and took part in the youth delegation of the Festival Against Racism in Brussels and Montreal.

 Cortana is also a documentary filmmaker.
 His last documentary Marielle's Legacy Will not Die follows activist movements spreading the intersectional legacy of Afro-Brazilian activist and politician Marielle Franco in Rio de Janeiro, Brazil.
 As his film circulates transnationally, he creates networks of advocacy with other anti-racist activists.